Keyang/JQMVC/README.md

 There is only one "div" tag with id "pages" in body.
 This tag indicates JQMVC library where to render view pages.

-Next, let's take a look at what is inside ./app/app.js which contains app configurations.
+Next, let's take a look at what is inside ./app/app.js

 ./app/app.js